Vastauksia muutaman vuoden takaiselta AIH21-peditionilta.

 920 WOKY Milwaukee WI

-920 WHJJ Providence RI
+920 WHJJ Providence

 1060 KYW Philadelphia PA v/s vastasi mukavalla kirjeellä.